MahmoudSaber23/Bank-Management-System-OOP/README.md

 Transfers include validation for both accounts and the sender's available balance before updating the accounts.

-### Transfer Logging
+### 🔄 Transfer Logging

-Transfers are stored in a dedicated log file containing information such as:
+Each transfer can be recorded in a dedicated log file containing information such as:

 * Date and time
 * Sender account